 The Highlighters were early disciples of James Brown's funk.
 “The Funky 16 Corners” captures the same raw, stripped-down sound of the seminal funk classics Brown released in the mid and late 1960s.

 The Highlighters were formed in 1963 at Crispus Attucks High School in Indianapolis, Indiana.
 The original lineup was Cliff Palmer (sax), Richard “Boola” Ball (organ), Richard Corbin (bass), James “Porkchop” Edwards (drums) and Clifford Ratliff (trumpet).
-They started off as a jazz band, citing Wes Montgomery “Cannonball” Adderley and the Jazz Crusaders, as major influences.
+They started off as a jazz band, citing Wes Montgomery, Cannonball Adderley and the Jazz Crusaders as major influences.

 They released their first single “Poppin’ Popcorn” in 1969 on Rojam Records, an imprint owned by WTLC DJ Paul Major.
 The massively funky instrumental became a popular local favorite and shot to the top of the R&B charts in Indianapolis.
 The track is often credited with igniting the “popcorn soul” craze and is rumored to have even influenced James Brown’s smash “Mother Popcorn.”

 The band quickly followed up with “The Funky 16 Corners.”
 Written by Bell, the song was inspired by the “Four Corners” dance craze that was blowing up across the country.
-It was released on the band’s own label, Three Diamonds.
+It was released on the band’s own label Three Diamonds.
 They had previously parted ways with Rojam Records due to a falling out with Major over some of his questionable accounting practices.
 The song was recorded in just one take, and like the band’s previous single, it became a huge regional hit.
-Riding the momentum of their two hits, the band landed the plum gig as house band at the popular indy nightspot Daddy Ray’s 20 Grand.
+Riding the momentum of their two hits, the band landed the plum gig as the house band at the popular indy nightspot Daddy Ray’s 20 Grand.

 The Highlighters were putting together plans for an East Coast tour when their original drummer James “Porkchop” Edwards returned from Vietnam and wanted back into the band.
 The original members had previously promised him his spot back when he returned from service, so Dewayne Garvin was voted out.